-The target station includes the target itself that is hit by the protons leading to the production of short-lived mesons, mainly pions, which decay produce muons and muon neutrinos.
+The target station includes the target itself that is hit by the protons leading to the production of short-lived respective authors mesons, mainly pions, which decay producing muons and muon neutrinos.
 A packed bed of titanium spheres cooled with pressurized helium gas has become the baseline target design for a Super Beam based on a 2-5 GeV proton beam with a power of up to 1.2 MW per target.
-The packed bed concept has been studied using Computation Fluid Dynamics (CFD) software tools [7].
-Other main components of the target station are the hadron collectors called magnetic horns (Fig. 4), which focuses the hadrons towards the decay tunnel (long enough to allow the mesons to decay, but not as long as to allow for a significant amount of the muons to decay).
+The packed bed concept has been studied using Computation Fluid Dynamics (CFD) software tools.